alecthomas/kong-hcl/v2/README.md

 # A Kong configuration loader for HCL [![](https://godoc.org/github.com/alecthomas/kong-hcl?status.svg)](http://godoc.org/github.com/alecthomas/kong-hcl) [![CircleCI](https://img.shields.io/circleci/project/github/alecthomas/kong-hcl.svg)](https://circleci.com/gh/alecthomas/kong-hcl)

-This is version 1.x of kong-hcl.
-[Version 2](https://github.com/alecthomas/kong-hcl/tree/master/v2) of this package uses the HCL2 library but is otherwise largely a drop-in replacement (see the README for details).
+This is version 2.x of this package which uses the HCL2 library.
+For most config files it should be a drop-in replacement, but for any codebases using `konghcl.DecodeValue()` you will need to update your Go structs to include [HCL tags](https://pkg.go.dev/github.com/hashicorp/hcl/v2@v2.4.0/gohcl?tab=doc).

 Use it like so: